deciduously/wasm-dot/post.md

 The last two demos used languages that transpile the whole app to regular ol' JavaScript to be interpreted.
 This time around, we're going to be compiling our app to WebAssembly first, and then having JavaScript load that.

 As per usual with these dot demos, this is overkill for this app.
 This one perhaps especially so.
+Roll up your sleeves, we're gonna scrob us some DOM.

 ## The Pipeline